sriramcu/complete_reddit_backup/README.md

 ## Note

+1. By pip installing bdfr, you will always use the latest version of the bdfr tool pushed to PyPI.
+However, the bdfrtohtml tool is merely "vendored" in the bdfr-html directory of this repo.
+It is **not** a submodule and will not be updated, even if the original repo changes in the future (unchanged since 2021, as of September 2024).
+<br><br>
-In case you are experiencing PRAW errors, such as DuplicateReplaceException or AssertionError (usually in _insert_comment()) while this program runs the BDFR tool internally, make the following changes to comment_forest.py in `praw.models` in the place your python libraries are stored on your system:
+2. In case you are experiencing PRAW errors, such as DuplicateReplaceException or AssertionError (usually in _insert_comment()) while this program runs the BDFR tool internally, make the following changes to comment_forest.py in `praw.models` in the place your python libraries are stored on your system: